 It’s Friday afternoon and I am sitting at my computer preparing for my Conscious Connection Workshop on Saturday.
 The phone rings and a woman’s voice on the other end of the phone asks “When is the next available appointment?”
 I explain, “I don’t book appointments straight away.
 First we have a 20 – 30 minute chat about what is going on to see whether or not I can help you.
 Then we can book an appointment.”.
 I had some time free now so I asked.
 “Are you free to chat now?”
 “Yes”.
 “First what is your name?”.
 “Sam”.
 I was curious how Sam found me so I asked, “How did you get my number?”
 “From Google”.
 We start…“Tell me what is happening.”

 Sam then briefly tells me that her partner is calling off the relationship because she had been in contact with her ex.
 I asked which relationship was most important to her and she replied her current one.
 I heard some more details of what was going on and some history.
 And then Sam asks “Do you want to speak to him?”
 “Sure”.
-It is always good to get hear the other point of view.
-I am now talking to Nick and hear his side.
+I always talk to each person separately to hear their side of the story.
+I am now talking to Nick.
 He is pretty pissed off and angry.
 And is telling me about the trust that has been broken.
 The times in the past, the lying, cheating.
-How he just wants to end the relationship on good terms.
+And how he just wants to end the relationship on good terms.

 I ask Nick “Do you still love Sam?”
 “Yes, I will always love Sam, I just can’t be in a relationship with her.”

 I remember back to a close friend whose wife cheated on him.
 When he found out he was so angry and upset he moved straight out of the family home.
 Trust in the relationship was his highest value.
 His previous wife and another partner had cheated on him, and this brought all the hurt and pain back.
 It is his wife who calls me and asks me to talk to him.
 He does not answer his phone so I text.
 I get no response.
 So I text back.
 “If I don’t hear back from you I will come over.”
 I do not get a reply.
-They are a few hours away, I pack a few thing and head off and arrive at about 11am on the Saturday morning.
+I am in Perth and they are over the other side of the country in Melbourne.
+It is 7pm and the only flight that will get me there the quickest is via Brisbane.
+I pack a few things and head off the airport.
+16 hours later, at about 11am on the Saturday morning I rock up.
 He is at work in his business, and is surprised to see me.
-We chat in between customers and he agree to come home after work.
+We chat in between customers and he agrees to come home after work.
 We are able to work through a few things, and they get back together.
 He is still in a lot of pain, and struggles to get over the broken trust even though his wife wants to work at repairing the damage done.

 We have many conversations after this and it is clear that he is hanging onto the pain, the anger, and the broken trust.
 He is always looking for his wife to ‘slip up’.
 Always reading more into things that are not there.
 Eventually the marriage ends.
 My friend is just not able to let go or resolve the issues from the past.